Sercroft/sercroft/README.md

 <br>

-- A passionate Self-taught Front-end and Mobile developer.
+- A passionate Self-taught Front-end and Mobile developer
-- Currently learning Web and Mobile Development by Self.
+- Currently learning Web and Mobile Development by Self
-- I’m currently open for an Intern or a new job opportunity.
+- I’m currently open for a new job opportunity

 <br><br>